rbisdorff/Digraph3/docSphinx/tutorial.rst

 One million records could be ranked with 100 sorting and 48 ranking multiprocessing threads in about 67 seconds.
 The quantiles sorting step is based on 7-tiling.
 Three million records could be ranked with 128 sorters and 64 rankers in 4 min. and 20 sec. and the quantiles sorting step is here based on 7-tiling.
 With 128 sorters and 84 rankers, up to five million records could be 7-tiled and ranked in 8 min. and 35 sec.

 Below is shown an example *MeluXina* session for ranking **six million** incommensurable 21 criteria performance records assessing 3 decision objectives concerning economic, environmental and societal aspects ( see the :ref:`tutorial <Three-Objectives-Performance-Tableau-label>` on generating random three-objectives performance tableaux).
-The Python3.12.4, compiled with GCC 8.5.0 H and enabled optimizations in a virtual environment is running on RH linux 8.5.0-20.
-All used cythonized modules were compiled in the same environment.
+The Python 3.12.4 interpreter, compiled with GCC 8.5.0 RH and enabled optimizations, is running in a virtual environment on RH 8.5.0-20 Linux.
+All the cythonized modules were compiled with Cython-3.0.10 in the same environment.
 [57]_

 .. code-block:: bash